cmvandrevala/cmvandrevala.github.io/teaching/phy/202/lesson-plans/conceptual-notion-of-fields.md

   - Vector fields
   - Higher-order (tensor) fields
   - Superposition
+objectives:
+  - Describe the idea of a field, conceptually
+  - Calculate the magnitude and direction of a field at a given point in space
+  - Calculate the net result of two or more fields at a given point in space
 ---

-## 🎯 Objectives

-* Describe the idea of a field, conceptually
-* Calculate the magnitude and direction of a field at a given point in space
-* Calculate the net result of two or more fields at a given point in space

 ## 📋 Sequence